Five best content marketing trends for 2022

 Inclusivity

 When marketers develop their content strategies, they tend to make their content accessible to all readers, overlooking diversity, equity and inclusion.
-Prioritizing inclusivity is of utmost importance in 2022, with millennials more likely to choose brands that show diversity in their advertising.
+Prioritizing inclusivity will be of the utmost importance in 2023, with millennials more likely to choose brands that show diversity in their advertising.
 Inclusive content should focus on serving and resonating with people of varying characteristics.

 To do this, brands must choose their words carefully, becoming aware of how pronouns, pop culture references and idioms may impact readers.
 Your content should also involve carefully-selected images in marketing campaigns.
 Customers identify with brands when they see people like themselves reflected in your marketing.